-When it comes to buying, selling, and gawking at classic and vintage cars, January is the best time to visit Phoenix, Scottsdale, and the rest of the Valley of the Sun.
-Some of the biggest car auctions take place this month including events associated with the Scottsdale Collector Car Auction Week.
+When it comes to buying, selling, and gawking at classic and vintage cars, January is the best time to visit Phoenix, Scottsdale, and the rest of the Valley of the Sun since some of the biggest car auctions take place this month, including events associated with the Scottsdale Collector Car Auction Week.

 Even if you can't round up hundreds of thousands of dollars (or millions) to actually buy one of these prime classic cars, seeing these special vintage vehicles and watching the action at the auctions is worth the trip for any car lover.

 The weather in the Phoenix area in January is an extra bonus for those who live in colder climates.
-You'll bask in the very mild average high of 67 F, with the temperature dropping down to around 45 F at the lowest overnight.
+You'll bask in the very mild average high of 67 degrees Fahrenheit, with the temperature dropping down to around 45 degrees Fahrenheit at the lowest overnight.

 No matter which event you are attending, if you are buying a vehicle or other auction item, make sure you understand what you are buying and what the auction house rules are.

-Probably the most well-attended car auction in the Valley of the Sun, Barrett-Jackson offers an affordable ticket that's suitable for families.
+Probably the most well-attended car auction in the Valley of the Sun, the Barrett-Jackson Classic Car Auction offers an affordable ticket that's suitable for families.
 This auction features classic and vintage cars and has a large vendor show, which is great for visitors in the market to buy.
 You can also just attend the auction if you'd like a chance to see some of the Valley's best cars.
-Barrett-Jackson takes place January 12 to 20, 2019, at WestWorld of Scottsdale.
+Barrett-Jackson takes place from January 12 to 20, 2019, at Westworld of Scottsdale.

 Gooding & Company is an auction house for collectors of rare and exceptional cars, and it isn't unusual to witness record-breaking sales of extraordinary vehicles at this auction.
-The 2017 auction saw the sale of a 1965 Ferrari 500 Superfast for $2.9 million, a 1988 Porsche 959 Komfort for $1,089,000, and a 1964 Shelby 289 Cobra for $1.1 million.
+The 2017 auction saw the sale of a 1965 Ferrari 500 Superfast for $2.9 million, a 1925 Bugatti Type 35 Grand Prix for $3.3 million, and a 1964 Shelby 289 Cobra for $1.1 million.
 The 2019 auction takes place on January 18 and 19 at the auction house near Fashion Square Mall and OId Town Scottsdale.

 Bonhams is a privately owned British auction house of fine art and antiques.
 In 2017 at Bonhams, a 1964 Porche 904 GTS brought $2.3 million.
 In addition to classic cars, the Scottsdale auction includes collector books and automotive-related collectibles.
 Check out these items at the Westin Kierland Resort and Spa in Scottsdale on January 17, 2019.

 Worldwide Auctioneers is a company with multiple auctions across the country each year and will hold its Scottsdale vintage car auction on January 16, 2019.
-There will also be previews and test drives available from January 13 through 16, at its auction location on East McDowell Road.
+There will also be previews and test drives available on January 14 and 15 at its auction location on East McDowell Road.
 In order to bid at this auction, though, you'll have to register to become a member of the "team."